marcosbenicio/diabetes-classification/README.md

 A important information from our analysis is the indicative that the features **BMI**, **GenHlth**, **Age**, **HighBP**, and **HighChol** are the most predictive risk factors for diabetes, consistent with established clinical insights.
 Our project successfully reduce the feature space from 22 possible risk factors to just a subset of five, facilitating a simplified predictive model without compromising accuracy.

+The Random Forest model, utilizing these five risk factors, proved to be the most balanced in terms of complexity and predictive capacity, and was selected for the final model deployment.

 The **Random Forest model**, utilizing just these five risk factors, show to be the most balanced option in terms of complexity and predictive capacity, and was selected for the final model deployment.